 The City of Worcester has made significant investment into its parks, playgrounds, pools and beaches in recent years, highlighted by the spray park at Cristoforo Colombo/East Park.
 The spray park is open noon - 7 p.m. during the summer and includes a recirculation system that filters water, similar to a swimming pool.
 Staff is present during all hours of operation.

-Spray parks and beaches are closed for the season.
+Beaches, Pools and Spray Parks are open for the 2021 season.

 The City of Worcester has one pool, two spray parks and four beaches.
 The City is also home to three state beaches and pools.
 All sites will be open to the public from 12 p.m. to 7 p.m. every day beginning July 1st.

 The City of Worcester wants you to be SAFE while you enjoy the water recreation available in the City.